JuditHalperin/ml-is-all-you-need/README.md

 # ML is All You Need

-This repo provides few-sentence summaries of trending ML papers mostly focused on time series forecasting, foundation models and anomaly detection.
-We skip over dataset descriptions (spoiler: everyone uses ETT) and result sections (surprise: everyone's state-of-the-art).
-Instead, the focus is on the core technical details auch as architecture, preprocessing, learning objective, and what makes the method unique.
+This repo provides few-sentence summaries of trending ML papers mostly focused on large language models, time series forecasting and anomaly detection.
+We skip over dataset descriptions and result sections (spoiler: everyone's state-of-the-art).
+Instead, the focus is on the core technical details auch as architecture, learning objective, and what makes the method unique.

 ## 📚 Paper Index